 Standard operations procedures

-Procurement strategy brings clarity and provide guidelines on how purchasing should work in any company.
+Procurement strategy brings clarity and provides guidelines on how purchasing should work in any company.

 For example – if the outcome of your procurement strategy is that you are adopting a low-cost country sourcing, then the approach for vendor selection doesn’t need to be discussed for every sourcing event.